ROCm/AMDMIGraphX/README.md

 AMD MIGraphX is AMD's graph inference engine to accelerate model inference on AMD GPUs.
 AMD MIGraphX can be used by installing binaries directly or building from source code.

-In the following, instruction on how to build and install MIGraphX libs are described with Ubuntu as the OS. instructions for other Linux OSes will come later.
+In the following, instruction of how to build and install MIGraphX are described with Ubuntu as the OS (Instructions of installations on other Linux OSes will come later).
 Note that all the following instructions are based on that ROCm has been installed successfully.
 ROCm installation instructions are explained in the [ROCm installation guide](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html).